cosmos/cosmos-sdk/docs/spec/supply/01_concepts.md

 ## Supply

-The `supply` module introduces a passive tracker for the supply of coins in the chain, which allows to check for invariants of `Coins` with respect to the sum of `Coins` hold the stored `Accounts`.
+The `supply` module:
+ - passively tracks the total supply of coins within a chain,
+ - provides a pattern for modules to hold/interact with `Coins`, and
+ - introduces the invariant check to verify a chain's total supply.

 ### Total Supply